vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ```

 ### Dynamic property names
 When working with plain objects, you can access their properties by property name like `person.name` or `person["name"]`.
-Also, you can also use a variable in place of property name instead - `person[myVariable]`:
+What's more interesting, you can also use a variable in place of property name - `person[myVariable]`:

 ```javascript
 let person = {name: "John", age: 42, hobby: "Javascript"};